Another Word For WORK

 crop

-Noun : (agriculture) A plant, especially a cereal, grown to be harvested as food, livestock fodder, or fuel or for any other economic purpose.
+Noun : (agriculture) A plant, grown for it, or its fruits or seeds, to be harvested as food, livestock fodder, or fuel or for any other economic purpose.

-Noun : The natural production for a specific year, particularly of plants.
+Noun : The production amount of such an output for a specific season or year, particularly of plants.

 cultivate